wikimedia/operations-puppet-cdh4/README.md

 git commit -m 'Adding modules/cdh4 as a git submodule.'
 ```

+This has only been tested on Ubuntu 12.04 LTS.
+But, since Cloudera keeps their package names consistent between Linuxes, I don't see any reason why this wouldn't work on any Linux that has Cloudera Packages available.
+The ```cdh4::apt_source``` will make the packages available from Cloudera's apt repository.
+If you are installing on a different Linux, then you'll need to make sure that the packages are available somehow.

 # Usage

 ## For all Hadoop nodes:
 ```puppet

 include cdh4
 class { "cdh4::hadoop::config":
 	namenode_hostname => "namenode.hostname.org",